Coworking Canada Unconference

 Thanks to generous support from our Sponsors and Partners, we are able to offer some complimentary tickets to the Coworking Canada Unconference each year.

 If the cost of admission is preventing you from participating, we invite you to apply for a Coworking Canada Scholarship.
+You do not need to be a member to apply – all are welcome!

 COMPLETE THE SCHOLARSHIP APPLICATION HERE.